-- All employees are eligible for unpaid parental leave if they have completed a minimum of 12 month's continuous service immediately before the birth or adoption of a child. - (ii) The basic entitlement is up to 12 months unpaid parental leave at the time of birth or adoption. - (iii) Casual employees that have been engaged on a regular and systematic basis for a period of 12 months also have access to this entitlement. - 35.2 Transfer to a safe job - (i) This section applies whenever the present work of a female employee is, because of her pregnancy, a risk to the health or safety of the employee or of her unborn or new born child.
-The assessment of such a risk is to be on the basis of a medical certificate supplied by the employee and of the obligations of the employer under Work Health and Safety act 2011 (NSW). - (ii) The employer is to temporarily adjust the employee's working conditions or hours of work to avoid exposure to that risk.
+- (i) Employees are eligible for unpaid parental leave if they have completed a minimum of 12 months continuous service immediately before the birth or adoption of a child. - (ii) The basic entitlement is up to 12 months unpaid parental leave at the time of birth or adoption, with the ability to request an additional 12 months of unpaid leave. - (iii) Casual employees that have been engaged on a regular and systematic basis for a minimum period of 12 months also have access to this entitlement.